peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 Build UCC Collective Test
 -------------------------

 Return to the location you cloned the source code for UCC previously.
-Now that MPI is installed, you can run the configure command and add `--with-mpi=/opt/ompi`` so it builds the MPI perftest (this is done out-of-sequence because MPI wth UCC support requires UCC to be already be built, and is in turn a dependency for the UCC collective test).
+Now that MPI is installed, you can run the configure command and add ``--with-mpi=$OMPI_DIR`` so it builds the MPI perftest (this is done out-of-sequence because MPI wth UCC support requires UCC to be already be built, and is in turn a dependency for the UCC collective test).

 .. code-block:: shell

    ./configure --prefix=/opt/ucx/ucc --with-rocm=/opt/rocm --with-ucx=/opt/ucx \
-   --with-mpi=/opt/ompi/
+   --with-mpi=$OMPI_DIR

    make -j 4